-10. Improving the 'second phase' based on suggestions by members of advisory commissions (item 4, doc JTPF/002/2013/EN)
+10. Improving the 'second phase' based on suggestions by members of advisory commissions (item 4, doc [TPF/002/2013/EN]

-- 26. The comments received from three chairpersons and one member of advisory commissions were included in document JTPF/010/2013/EN and discussed at the JTPF meeting on 6 June 2013.
+- 26. The "second phase" of the AC was monitored in 2013.
+The number of cases reported by MS to have been referred to an advisory commission within the EU for the whole period since the AC came into force is 5.
+Three chairpersons and one member of advisory commissions were asked for comments on the functioning of the "second phase".
+Their comments (included in document JTPF/010/2013/EN) were discussed at the JTPF meeting on 6 June 2013.
 The JTPF agreed that the following items would need further consideration; - Composition and functioning of advisory commissions - 27.
 The composition of an advisory commission is governed by the AC.
-One suggestion discussed at the last meeting was to consider a recommendation to appoint no more than 1 member per tax administration to the advisory commission as this would ensure that the independent persons of standing and the Chair could decide independently from MS. The possibility to appoint only one representative is already foreseen in Article 9(1) AC.
+One suggestion discussed in June 2013 was to consider a recommendation to appoint no more than 1 member per tax administration to the advisory commission as this would ensure that the independent persons of standing and the Chair could decide independently from MS. The possibility to appoint only one representative is already foreseen in Article 9(1) AC.